...Loading

 C

-How to find good solutions - even without a good atmosphere
+How to find good solutions - even without the positive atmosphere

-How to utilize your employees knowledge to get new ideas
+How to harness employees' knowledge to generate new ideas

-How to make sure you choose the best ideas
+How to ensure that you select the best ideas

 B